Sakirat/Darey.io-pbl/project1.md

   $ sudo mysql_secure_installation

-  this will ask if i want to validate password pligin, i answer Y for Yes

-  Regardless of whether I chose to set up the VALIDATE PASSWORD PLUGIN, my server will next ask me to select and confirm a password for the MySQL root user.
+  this will ask if i want to validate password pligin, i answer Y for Yes Regardless of whether I chose to set up the VALIDATE PASSWORD PLUGIN, my server will next ask me to select and confirm a password for the MySQL root user.
 This is not to be confused with the system root.
 The database root user is an administrative user with full privileges over the database system.
 Even though the default authentication method for the MySQL root user dispenses the use of a password, even when one is set, you should define a strong password here as an additional safety measure.
 If I enabled password validation, I’ll be shown the password strength for the root password I just entered and my server will ask if I want to continue with that password.
 If I'm happy with my current password, enter Y for “yes” at the prompt:
    For the rest of the questions, I press Y and hit the ENTER key at each prompt.
 This will prompt ME to change the root password, remove some anonymous users and the test database, disable remote root logins, and load these new rules so that MySQL immediately respects the changes you have made.
 When finished, I test if I'm able to log in to the MySQL console by typing:

   $ sudo mysql -p

-  Notice the -p flag in this command, which will prompt me for the password used after changing the root user password.

-To exit the MySQL console, type:
+  Notice the -p flag in this command, which will prompt me for the password used after changing the root user password.To exit the MySQL console, type:
     mysql> exit

  ## 4. Installing PHP